Join Writopia Lab for twelve days at our creative, fun, and productive sleepaway camp in the Poconos in August!

 Can my child bring his or her own food?

-The kitchen staff on campus is very accommodating, always providing vegetarian and gluten free options.
+The kitchen staff on camp is very accommodating, always providing vegetarian and gluten free options.
 If your child needs (because of allergies or dietary restrictions) to bring her or his own meals or snacks, please let us know ahead of time.
 All food must be stored in the kitchen.
 No food may be kept in the bunks.

 How are the workshops organized?
 What is the atmosphere of the workshops?